COVID-19: travel health notice for all travellers

 Medical services and facilities

-The Cuban government operates hospitals throughout the island.
+The health system is government-owned.
+The Cuban government operates hospitals and clinics throughout the island.

-Medical professionals are generally competent.
-However, facilities may be in modest condition and may lack basic drugs and equipment.
-Hygiene practices may be different than those in Canada.
+Medical professionals are generally adequately trained.
+However, facilities are in poor condition.
+They lack basic drugs, medical supplies and equipment.
+Hygiene practices may be inadequate.

-Psychiatric care facilities are extremely limited and there are no hotlines available for this type of care.
+Mental health care facilities are extremely limited.
+There are no hotlines available for this type of care in the country.

 Make sure you get travel insurance that includes coverage for medical evacuation and hospital stays.